Yes, your separation can be quick & comfortable if you start well.

 - Discussion of any issues that have arisen in your family arrangements and need to be resolved.

 Your separation doesn't have to be the awful battle that you've heard about from your friends.
-The majority of our clients complete their Separation Agreement within one month.
+The majority of our clients complete their Separation Agreement within one month through our family law mediation process.

 Ready to move ahead?
 Use the online scheduler below or call 778-475-8002 to schedule your Initial Consultation.